 As should be clear by now, this was typical of Chinese history; revolutions in imperial China were different from those of other lands.
 The rebellions that spawned a new Chinese dynasty every handful of centuries were reactionary rather than radical, backward- rather than forward-looking.
 These civil wars were not fought over the appropriate ideology for China’s government; it was widely agreed from the Han dynasty onward that China should be governed according to the precepts of Confucius.
 They were rather fought over the question of how faithfully and honestly those precepts were being implemented.
 Each would-be successor dynasty aimed to restore a social harmony which it claimed that its predecessor, mired in sclerotic corruption, had allowed to slip away.
-Especially when viewed from a removal of centuries or millennia, all of this can make the various dynasties of China difficult to keep separate.
+Especially when viewed from a remove of centuries or millennia, all of this can make the various dynasties of China difficult for the layperson to keep separate.
 The differences between them were real, but they were also subtle in a way that resists the broad brush we so often like to apply to wide-angle historiography.

 When we do look for distinctions to separate the Ming dynasty from what came before, we can see that it was somewhat heavy-handed even by imperial Chinese standards; some historians have gone so far as to call it China’s first truly despotic government since the Qin dynasty.
 The long hand of the emperor extended itself deeper into daily life at the village level than ever before, and retribution came swift and harsh to those who went against his edicts in word or deed.
 The reasons for this are, as usual, up for debate; perhaps the calcifying of Confucianism from philosophy to religion had a similar effect on tolerance and nuance in other areas of Chinese life.
 What is clear, however, is that the Ming monarchs right from the time of Emperor Hongwu brooked no defiance.
 The memoir and book of advice for his successors which the latter left behind after his death in 1398 smacks as much of the supposedly discredited philosophy of Legalism as it does the Confucianism of ancient times.
 Certainly it betrays little of the venerable sage’s faith in the innate goodness of individuals, relying instead on the threat of corporal punishment to motivate proper behavior.